Messerschmitt Bf 108 Taifun

 Gliders are unpowered aircraft that rely on the natural forces of wind and air currents to stay aloft.
 They have long wings and are designed to glide through the air for extended periods without an engine.
 Gliders are used for recreational flying, competitive soaring, and training purposes.

-The DFS 230 was a German transport glider developed in 1933 and operated by the Luftwaffe during World War II.
+The Gotha Go 242 was a German transport glider used by the Luftwaffe during World War II.
+It saw limited combat action.

 The Airspeed AS.51 Horsa was a British troop-carrying glider developed and manufactured by Airspeed and used during the Second World War.